 - The faculty field instructor should immediately bring the problem to the attention of the student and the agency field instructor and assist the student in developing a plan to improve her/his performance; - If the student does not satisfactorily improve her/his performance, the agency field instructor should immediately consult the faculty field instructor about further action (see Potential Grounds for Termination below). - If there is conflict or dissatisfaction which cannot be resolved by following the above procedures, the problem should be presented to the director of the Social Work Program for final decision; and, - 4.
-Further appeals can be made to the vice president for academic affairs.
+Further appeals can be made to the college dean, followed by the Associate Dean of Academic Affairs.